openstack/openstack-ansible/doc/source/install-guide-revised-draft/configure-initial.rst

 There are various types of physical hardware that are able to use containers deployed by OpenStack-Ansible.
-For example, hosts listed in the `shared-infra_hosts` run containers for many of the shared services that your OpenStack environments requires.
+For example, hosts listed in the ``shared-infra_hosts`` run containers for many of the shared services that your OpenStack environment requires.
 Some of these services include databases, memcached, and RabbitMQ.
 There are several other host types that contain other types of containers and all of these are listed in ``openstack_user_config.yml``.